Installing Drupal 7

 Updated by Linode

-As the system’s functionality is highly modular, one might even be inclined to think about Drupal not strictly as a content management system, but rather as a content management framework.
-In addition to the core infrastructure, there are a number of Drupal modules that allow administrators of Drupal sites to provide specific functionality to the users of their sites without needing spend resources on custom development.
-Furthermore, Drupal has an advanced theming engine that allows for a great deal of flexibility for displaying content in a visually useful and productive manner.
+As the system’s functionality is highly modular, one might even be inclined to think about Drupal not strictly as a content management system but rather as a content management framework.
+In addition to the core infrastructure, there are a number of Drupal modules that allow administrators of Drupal sites to provide specific functionality to the users of their sites without needing to spend resources on custom development.
+Furthermore, Drupal has an advanced theming engine that allows for a great amount of flexibility for displaying content in a visually useful and productive manner.

 - If you’re new to Linux system administration, consider our Linux System Administration Basics guides.

 - Before you can install Drupal, please complete our Getting Started guide to get a fully updated and running system.

 - Then, you will want to use one of the LAMP guides, or for beginners, the Hosting a Website guide to get a functioning Linux/Apache/MySQL/PHP stack installed on your Linode.

 - If you want more information about installing Apache or the MySQL database, our guides provide some additional information regarding these dependencies.

 With these dependencies installed and running, we’re ready to begin installing the Drupal content management system.
 We assume that you have a working SSH connection to your server and database credentials to access your database server.

 The steps required in this guide require root privileges.
 Be sure to run the steps below as

 rootor with the sudo prefix.
 For more information on privileges see our Users and Groups guide.